 \subsection{Imbalanced Query Set vs Imbalanced Support Set}

-This section investigates the effect of different sources of class imbalance within a few-shot learning task.
-Namely, a task can contain an unbalanced support set as well as the query set.
-Although in the main paper body we examined the problem of an imbalanced support sets, in this section, we investigate whether imbalanced query set in the meta-training task affects generalization to imbalanced support set tasks at test time.
-We reason that since MAML-like algorithms often involve second-order derivative approximations, the algorithm is not directly influenced by imbalance at support set level.
-Metric-learning algorithms such as ProtoNet also optimize on the query rather than the support set loss.
+In the main paper, we examined the problem of imbalanced support sets.
+In this section, we investigate imbalanced query sets in the meta-training task to see how they affect generalization to imbalanced support sets at test time.
+MAML-like algorithms often involve second-order derivative approximations, so they are not directly influenced by imbalance at the support set level.
+Metric-learning algorithms such as ProtoNet also optimize the query set performance rather than the support set loss.
 Thus, imbalance in the query set has a direct effect on the optimization of meta-learners.
 This section investigates four meta-training settings, along two axes: 1) balanced vs imbalanced, and 2) support vs query set.
 Here, we define imbalanced tasks as having 1-9 shot/queries linear imbalance in the support/query set and 5shot/query in the balanced equivalent.
-At meta-test time, all methods are evaluated on tasks with imbalanced support sets and balanced query sets; we want to investigate whether an imbalanced query set during meta-training affects the imbalanced support set task during evaluation and equally care about all classes.
-Table~\ref{tbl imbalanced query} shows the performance of algorithms with balanced and imbalanced query sets for selected algorithms.
+At meta-test time, all methods are evaluated on tasks with imbalanced support sets and balanced query sets.
+We want to investigate whether an imbalanced query set during meta-training affects the imbalanced support set task during evaluation.
+Table~\ref{tbl imbalanced query} shows the performance of algorithms with balanced and imbalanced query sets.
 The results show that having the query set balanced during meta-learning is generally preferred by metric-based methods; however, the trend is not so clear for optimization-based algorithms.
-Future work could investigate the effect of query set imbalance on transductive inference methods \citep{Antoniou2019sca,liu2019learning,Dhillon2020baseline,boudiaf2020transductive}.
+Future work could investigate the effect of query set imbalance on transductive inference methods \cite{Antoniou2019sca,liu2019learning,Dhillon2020baseline,boudiaf2020transductive}.